Bemvindo ba Timor Leste

 Conservation International identified the reef surrounding Atauro as the most bio-diverse in the world.
 These waters are home to a total of 642 reef fish species making this destination an incredibly special place for marine conservation.

 This mountain town is now a focus of regional development activity.
-You will visit Balibo Community Learning Centre where Palms has sent Michelle (2016) and where Gabby will be finishing up in May.
+You will visit Balibo Community Learning Centre where Palms has sent Michelle (2016) and Anjelica (2022).
 The centre has been a partner of Palms Australia since 2013.
 There are great views of the countryside from the historic Portuguese Fort.

 Sitting in the mountains near the Indonesian border, Balibo is a town of immense historical significance to both Timorese and Australians and is renowned for the murder of five foreign correspondents by invading Indonesian forces on 16 October 1975.

 Exchange stories and celebrate your last night in Timor-Leste with a final dinner with your group and Palms Australia participants before flying home the next morning.

 * Bookings made by credit card incur a 1.5% fee to cover transaction charges.
 Paying by Direct deposit means less fees taken by banks and third parties.
 Please call Palms on 02 9560 5333 for details of our bank account.

 Travellers will be required to complete the following at their own expense: